 - The only authorized locations for your medical marijuana purchases are state-approved dispensaries.
 Personal sales are highly prohibited by the court of law and you should NOT engage with them in any way, shape, or form, else you risk being charged with a sentence for possession with intent to distribute.

 - Interaction of any kind with marijuana paraphernalia products is NOT necessary for your medical treatment.
 You have no legal excuse for being found in possession of such an item, or, even worse, to be using it for your own product manufacturing.

 You can find a comprehensive list of marijuana-related penalties and regulations on our dedicated Maryland Marijuana Laws page.

-For a full account of the registered dispensaries in Maryland, check out the MMCC’s official list of licensed marijuana establishments.
+For a comprehensive account of the registered dispensaries in Maryland, check out the MMCC’s official list of licensed medical marijuana establishments.